1852:

 2000:

-(He will go on to direct the 2004 release The Incredibles.)
+He will go on to direct the 2004 release The Incredibles and later the 2007 Ratatouille.

 2001:

-forces with Lucasfilm Ltd. to present the second annual Star Wars Weekends.
-With the
+Studios joins forces with Lucasfilm Ltd. to present the third annual Star Wars

-popular Star Tours attraction, Hollywood-style motorcades and star conversations, a Cantina Street Party and
+Tours attraction, Hollywood-style motorcades and star conversations, a Cantina Street Party and celebrity

 A large tree, near the Mark Twain's Riverboat landing in Frontierland, falls over in